 Regarding Proposition 3, the recent widespread belief in unobservable mysterious objects or forces like dark matter and dark energy, whose existence has not yet been proven despite scientists’ determined efforts to do so, are, in my opinion, the result of trying to explain everything in the Universe solely by having recourse to natural laws, natural phenomena, and natural processes.
 For example, if God wanted to alter the rate at which the Universe is expanding, could It do so, in defiance of the law of gravity?
 I believe It could, since God created the Universe and set its original and later parameters and laws, including the law of gravity.

 Regarding Proposition 5, here is an excerpt from the Encyclopaedia Britannica:

 The uncertainty principle is significant only on the atomic scale because of the small value of h [the Planck constant] in everyday units.
 If the position of a macroscopic object with a mass of, say one gram, is measured with a precision of 10−6 metre, the uncertainty principle states that its velocity cannot be measured to better than about 10−25 metre per second.
 Such a limitation is hardly worrisome.
 However, if an electron is located in an atom [measuring] about 10−10 metre across, the principle gives a minimum uncertainty in the velocity of about 106 metre per second [or 1000 km/s].

 If quantum uncertainty did in fact result in a significant degree of macroscopic uncertainty, then the extremely accurate devices that are atomic clocks, the most accurate of which has an estimated uncertainty of one second in thirty million years, or approximately 1 x 10-15, would not be possible.
-Other examples are that no one says, I cannot find something, such as a child or one’s glasses or keys, because of quantum uncertainty.
+Other examples are that no one says, I cannot find something, such as a child or one’s keys or glasses, because of quantum uncertainty.
 No one falls down the stairs because a step suddenly disappears in a quantum-uncertain way.
 Although future events are often uncertain, again, this is not because of quantum uncertainty.